nicolettigu/nicolettigu/README.md

-- 👋 Hi, I’m @nicolettigu, a Computer Engineering student at Politecnico di Torino
+- 👋 Hi, I’m @nicolettigu, a MSc.
+Data Science and Engineering student at Politecnico di Torino
-- 👀 I’m interested in Artificial Inteligence
-- 🌱 I’m currently learning Python and other engineering subjects
 - 💞️ I’m looking to collaborate on applications on healthcare